Algebras defined by Lyndon words and Artin-Schelter regularity: Monomial Lie algebras defined by Lyndon words

-The next corollary follows from Anik's results, see \cite{Anick86}, 2.\emph{Diamond Lemma revisited} (pp 646-647), part (ii) follows from \cite{LR}. \begin{corollary} If all compositions on 2-chains are solvable, then the compositions on 2-prechains are also solvable, so (i) $[W]_{ass}$ is a Gr\"{o}bner basis of the associative ideal $I= ([W]_{ass})$ in $K\asX$; (ii) $[W]$ is a Gr\"{o}bner-Shirshov basis of the Lie ideal $([W])_{Lie}$. \end{corollary}
+The next corollary follows from Anik's results, see \cite{Anick86}, 2.\emph{Diamond Lemma revisited} (pp 646-647), part (ii) follows from \cite{LR}. \begin{corollary} If all compositions of overlap on 2-chains are solvable modulo $[W]_{ass}$ in the free associative algebra $K\asX$) then the compositions on 2-prechains are also solvable, so (i) $[W]_{ass}$ is a Gr\"{o}bner basis of the associative ideal $I= ([W]_{ass})$ in $K\asX$; (ii) $[W]$ is a Gr\"{o}bner-Shirshov basis of the Lie ideal $([W])_{Lie}$. \end{corollary}

 The following statement is a consequence from well-known results on Gr\"{o}bner bases, Corollary \ref{Anick_DLrevis_cor}, and our assumption that $W$ is an antichain of Lyndon words. \begin{proposition} Let $(N,W)$ be a Lyndon pair, let $J=([W])_{Lie}$ be the Lie ideal of $Lie(X)$, generated by $[W]$, let $I$ be the two sided ideal $I = ([W]_{ass})$ in the free associative algebra $K \asX$.
 Suppose $\mathfrak{g}=Lie(X)/J$, so $U= U\mathfrak{g} = K \asX/I$ is the enveloping algebra of $\mathfrak{g}$.
 The following conditions are equivalent. \begin{enumerate} \item The set of Lie monomials $[W]$ is a Gr\"{o}bner-Shirshov basis of the Lie ideal $J$, see Definition \ref{GS-basis_def}. \item For every 2-chain $\omega=abc, u=ab\in W, v =bc\in W$, the Lie composition of overlap $(u,v)_{\omega}$ is solvable mod $[W]$. \item The set